kevinolega/callcentertrainingtips/6wel/6week-guidelines.md

 We have found it beneficial to avoid giving the student information overload or overwhelming the student with many activities.

-We will be sending lessons 1-7 first.
+We will be sending lessons 1 to 7 first.

 After we received all seven activities, we will check and ask the student to answer any incomplete activities before sending the next set of lessons.

+We will ONLY send you the next batch of activities after we have confirmed that you have completed the current week of activities.

 ## Phone Coaching Rules